-Just a quick reflection about the holiness of Easter and some pretty scriptural quotes you may want to PIN to refer to later or share with your friends.
+Just a quick reflection about the holiness of Easter and some pretty scriptural quotes you may wish to refer to later or share with your friends.
 I am quite weary from a long road trip home after a wonderful vacation out West with a few friends, and in my exhaustion and tired high state of re-entry back to the daily grind, my heart is full of gratitude as I consider my blessings, including what Easter means to me personally.

 For me, Easter is much more than a story about an inspiring, wise teacher of love who could not be kept in the grave.
 The Easter story is an encouragement that: love is stronger than death, transformation is quite possible, and sometimes when you lose, you win.
 It’s about the paradox of finding life only after you lose your self.
 About trusting the mystery of the stillness of Saturday between burial and ascension.
 About a seed planted in the ground and given a little time to blossom into fragrant loveliness.
 How I long to be that seed!
 How I long to daily transform and put on the mind of Christ!
 How I stumble and fall more times than I can say!
 How I desire to find refuge in the Rock of Ages who calls me beloved.